LouGlzHuesca/Forest/README.md

 # Forest

 [Forest](Forest.v) frames the basic definitions of RNmatrix [1] in Coq.
-Building upon this, we have implemented the following logics:
+Building upon this, we have, currently, implemented the following logics:

 1. [Cn](Cn/Cn1.v) via the RNmatrix described in [1] for the family of da Costa's paraconsistent logics $C_n$.
 2. [T](T/T1.v) via the RNmatrix described in [2] for the modal logic **T**.